vigneshavm/Interview-questions/angular.md

 ### 🎙️ Sample Interview Closing Statement

-> “OnPush lets Angular skip checking the component unless input references change or events occur, which drastically improves performance, but it requires immutable data or manual triggers to keep the view updated.”
+- OnPush lets Angular skip checking the component unless input references change or events occur, which drastically improves performance, but it requires immutable data or manual triggers to keep the view updated.”

-### ✅ **What is OnPush?**
+###  **What is OnPush?**

 * An Angular **Change Detection strategy** that optimizes performance by limiting when the component’s view is checked for updates.
 * Set using `changeDetection: ChangeDetectionStrategy.OnPush` in the component decorator.

----

-### ⚙️ **How It Works**
+###  **How It Works**

 * Angular runs change detection **only when:**